top of page

 In my opinion, milk is a superfood!

-It contains a great spectrum of vitamins, minerals, healthy fats and protein.
-The downfall?
-We pasteurize it, which unfortunately damages some of the nutrients along with the enzymes that benefit our digestion and immune system.
+It offers a wide range of vitamins, minerals, healthy fats, and protein.
+The downside?
+We pasteurize it, which unfortunately harms some of the nutrients and enzymes beneficial for our digestion and immune system.

-Yes, pasturizing it makes it more "safe", for mass production and distribution- however drinking milk straight from a farm with healthy respected animals, is not dangerous.
-Please note that even pasturized foods have recalls!
+While pasteurization makes it "safer" for mass production and distribution, consuming milk directly from a farm with healthy, well-cared-for animals is not dangerous.
+Remember, even pasteurized foods can be subject to recalls!

-Back to if milk is healthy.
-In my opinion, if our body is able to digest milk, it is a liquid source of easy energy & nutrition.
-If our body is unable to digest it, then it can be a source of inflammation- so listen to your body and perhaps read below to decide if goat, cow, another, or NO milk is right for you.
-Also keep in mind that you can retrain your body to product lactase enzymes, more on that below.
+If your body cannot digest milk, it might cause inflammation—so listen to your body and consider whether goat, cow, another type, or no milk is right for you.
+Also, keep in mind that you can retrain your body to produce lactase enzymes, more on that below.

 Our body naturally produces less and less lactase enzymes as we grow older, (unless we have adapted otherwise).
 This is why we notice people tend to get upset by dairy at an older age.